San Pedro Island (Chile)

-Isla San Pedro is a private island located off the southeastern shore of Chiloé Island within the commune of Quellón, in Southern Chile.
+Isla San Pedro is a privately owned island located off the southeastern shore of Chiloé Island within the commune of Quellón, in Southern Chile.

 Geography

-Isla San Pedro remains primarily undeveloped with only a few cabins, hiking trails, a lodge, and 33.46 kilometres (20.79 miles) of road encircling the perimeter leading to beaches.
+Isla San Pedro remains primarily undeveloped with 33.46 kilometers (20.79 miles) of road encircling the perimeter leading to beaches.
 There are two lakes located on the island along with cliffs along the coast which rise more than 500 meters (1640 feet) above sea level.
-Isla San Pedro is accessed by boat from the nearby Chiloé Island.

 Climate

-Chiloé has a humid and cool temperate climate with moderate temperature and seasonal variations.
+Chiloé has a temperate climate with moderate temperature and seasonal variations.
 The western side of the island is rainy.
-The eastern shore is warmer and drier because it exists on the rain shadow of the interior mountains.
+The eastern shore is warmer and drier as it exists on the rain shadow of the interior mountains.

 The commune of Quellón has an oceanic climate.
-Summers are usually mild with low levels of precipitation, however, winters are usually cool and wet, but mild.
+Summers are usually mild with low levels of precipitation; however, winters are usually cool and wet, but mild.
 February is the driest month.
 Few days are dry in winter because there are 22–24 days with measurable precipitation from June to August.
 However, snowfall is rare, and most years having no record of snowfall.